paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-073-rhinoceros-and-tiger-conservation.md

 **(b) Penalties**

-(1) **Criminal penalty** — A person engaged in business as an importer, exporter, or distributor that knowingly violates subsection (a) of this section shall be fined under title 18, imprisoned not more than 6 months, or both.
+(1) **Criminal penalty** — A person engaged in business as an importer, exporter, or distributor that knowingly violates subsection (a) shall be fined under title 18, imprisoned not more than 6 months, or both.

 (2) **Civil penalties**

-  (A) *In general* — A person that knowingly violates subsection (a) of this section, and a person engaged in business as an importer, exporter, or distributor that violates subsection (a) of this section, may be assessed a civil penalty by the Secretary of not more than $12,000 for each violation.
+  (A) *In general* — A person that knowingly violates subsection (a), and a person engaged in business as an importer, exporter, or distributor that violates subsection (a), may be assessed a civil penalty by the Secretary of not more than $12,000 for each violation.

   (B) *Manner of assessment and collection* — A civil penalty under this paragraph shall be assessed, and may be collected, in the manner in which a civil penalty under the Endangered Species Act of 1973 [[16 U.S.C.
 1531](./chapter-035-endangered-species.md#section-1531) et seq.] may be assessed and collected under section 11(a) of that Act ([16 U.S.C.
 1540(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1540/a&num=0&edition=prelim)).